PRP Hair Treatment & Hair Loss

 What to do after PRP hair treatment

-After a PRP hair treatment, patients should avoid washing their hair, hair styling products, and strenuous exercise for 24 hours.
+After a PRP hair treatment, patients should avoid washing their hair, styling products, and strenuous exercise for 24 hours.
 Avoid alcohol and smoking for three days after the PRP injections.
-It is also recommended to limit sun exposure on the scalp for 48 hours following PRP treatment.
+Limiting sun exposure on the scalp for 48 hours following PRP treatment is also recommended.
 Suppose there is any tenderness or soreness in the scalp due to injections.
-In that case, it is recommended to take a Tylenol as opposed to Advil or Ibuprofen, which are blood thinning medications.
-Other blood thinning agents, such as vitamin E, vitamin A, Gingko, Garlic, Flax, Cod Liver Oil, niacin supplements, and essential fatty acids, should also be avoided for one week after PRP treatment.
+In that case, taking Tylenol instead of Advil or Ibuprofen, which are blood-thinning medications, is recommended.
+Other blood thinning agents, such as vitamin E, A, Gingko, Garlic, Flax, Cod Liver Oil, niacin supplements, and essential fatty acids, should also be avoided for one week after PRP treatment.

 What is the success rate of PRP hair treatment?

-Every individual with hair loss or thinning hair has their own set of unique needs and goals when it comes to hair growth treatment.
-PRP injections have been shown to be an outstanding treatment for hair restoration.
-A combination of oral and topical hair loss treatments, in addition to PRP treatment, maybe the best course of treatment, depending on the cause of your hair loss.
-When you consult with Dr. Green for your customized hair loss treatment plan, she will work with you to determine which unique combination of treatments is best suited to your situation so that you get optimal hair restoration results.
+Every individual with hair loss or thinning hair has unique needs and goals regarding hair growth treatment.
+PRP injections are an outstanding treatment for hair restoration.
+Depending on the cause of your hair loss, a combination of oral and topical hair loss treatments and PRP treatment may be the best.
+When you consult with Dr. Green for your customized hair loss treatment plan, she will work with you to determine which unique combination of treatments best suits your situation to get optimal hair restoration results.

-Is PRP hair treatment safe?
+Are PRP injections safe?
 How safe is PRP hair treatment?

-PRP is a safe and effective treatment for hair restoration when it is performed by an experienced medical professional, such as board-certified dermatologist Dr. Michele Green in New York City.
+PRP is a safe and effective hair restoration treatment by an experienced medical professional, such as board-certified dermatologist Dr. Michele Green, in New York City.
 There are minimal potential side effects associated with the procedure since the PRP is derived from a sample of the patient’s blood, and essentially no downtime is involved.
 The most common side effects include a mild amount of swelling and tenderness at the injection sites, which resolve on their own shortly after treatment.
 PRP treatment is not recommended for patients with HIV, AIDS, Hepatitis C, any sort of blood cancer, or patients taking blood thinners.
-When you consult with Dr. Green for your hair loss treatment plan, a thorough medical history will be collected to determine if PRP treatment will be a safe and effective option for you.
+When you consult with Dr. Green for your hair loss treatment plan, a thorough medical history will be collected to determine if PRP treatment is safe and effective.

 The total cost of hair loss treatment with platelet-rich plasma injections can vary depending on your geographic location, the expertise level of your provider, and the number of treatment sessions you choose to have.
-The average cost of PRP in New York City can range from $1,500-$3,000 per session.
+The average cost of PRP in New York City can range from $1,000 to $3,000 per session.
 Most patients require a short series of PRP treatment sessions to achieve their ideal hair growth results.
 When you consult with Dr. Green at her private, boutique dermatology office in NYC’s Upper East Side neighborhood, she will collect a thorough medical and family history and evaluate your scalp and hair.
-Laboratory tests may be requested to determine any underlying factors that may be contributing to the hair loss.
-Depending upon the results and Dr. Green’s evaluation, a customized hair loss treatment plan will be created for you, incorporating a combination of the interventions best suited to your particular needs.
-At that time, the total cost of your PRP and hair loss treatments will be determined.
+Laboratory tests may be requested to determine any underlying factors contributing to the hair loss.
+Depending upon the results and Dr. Green’s evaluation, a customized hair loss treatment plan will be created for you, incorporating a combination of the interventions best suited to your needs.
+The total cost of your PRP and hair loss treatments will be determined at that time.

 Yes!
 Many patients have great success regarding hair regrowth thanks to PRP injections.
-Many patients benefit from engaging with multiple forms of hair loss treatments concurrently.
-When you consult with Dr. Green, she will diligently collect your medical history and assess the condition of your hair loss to determine whether you are a good candidate for PRP injections and which other hair loss treatments you may benefit from.
+Many patients benefit from concurrently engaging with multiple forms of hair loss treatments.
+When you consult with Dr. Green, she will diligently collect your medical history and assess your hair loss condition to determine whether you are a good candidate for PRP injections and which other hair loss treatments you may benefit from.

 How many PRP treatments are needed for hair?

 Most patients require a short initial series of four PRP treatments, each spaced approximately one month apart, to achieve optimal hair regrowth results.
 It can take some time for hair growth to occur following PRP treatment, and Dr. Green asks her patients to return three months after the final PRP treatment session in the series to assess the results.
 At that time, a fifth PRP treatment may be recommended, depending on Dr. Green’s evaluation of your hair regrowth.
-Many patients choose to have PRP treatments on a quarterly, biannual, or annual basis to maintain their results.
+Many patients have quarterly, biannually, or annual PRP treatments to maintain their results.
 Dr. Green will help you establish a timeline for your PRP treatments that works best for your situation.

 What to avoid after PRP hair treatment

 After PRP hair treatment, patients should avoid exercising strenuously and washing their hair for 24 hours.
 Additionally, refrain from alcohol consumption, smoking, dying hair, and using hair styling products for three days after PRP.
+Dr. Green also advises refraining from taking blood-thinning medications or supplements to prevent excessive swelling at the injection sites.
+Instead of taking Aleve, Motrin, Advil, or Ibuprofen, Tylenol should be taken for any discomfort in the scalp after PRP injections.
 These aftercare advisements will help prevent side effects like swelling at the injection sites, ensuring the best results.
 When you have PRP injections with Dr. Green, she will provide you with a full list of aftercare recommendations for maximizing the results of your hair loss treatment.

 What does PRP do for hair?

-Platelet-rich plasma is a serum derived from a sample of the patient’s blood, packed with epidermal growth factors and a high platelet count.
+Platelet-rich plasma is an autologous serum derived from a sample of the patient’s blood, packed with epidermal growth factors and a high platelet count.
 These qualities of PRP make it exceptional for nourishing the health of hair follicles, pushing the hair from the rest phase into the active growth phase, and ceasing shedding.
-When injected into areas of the scalp that are experiencing hair loss, extreme hair shedding, or thinning hair, the PRP enriches the health of the follicle, improving the blood supply to the area and stimulating reparative cells.
-This can lead to a decrease in shedding, an increase in the number and size of hair follicles, and, ultimately, new hair growth.
+When injected into areas of the scalp experiencing hair loss, extreme hair shedding, or thinning hair, the PRP enriches the health of the follicle, improving the blood supply to the area and stimulating reparative cells, leading to a decrease in shedding, an increase in the number and size of hair follicles, and, ultimately, new hair growth.

 Can I comb my hair after PRP?